Indoor plants are usually easy to care for and fantastic at adding excitement to any room.

 Ideally, find a good spot and try not to move the plant again.
 Moving costs the plant a lot of energy as it has to adapt to a new location.
 If the Ficus is growing too much in one direction, then rotate it little by little until a new site is showing.

-As far as indoor plants go, the Ficus Bonsai Tree is pricey.
+The Ficus Bonsai Tree while an easy indoor plant to care for is quite pricey.
 A 70 cm plant will cost £48.95 (buy at Amazon).